bor0/gidti/manuscript/chapter4.md

     A_inst : a -> b -> A a b
 ```

-Which is equivalent to the following definition, where we define an empty data structure along with an axiom for the type constructor:
+Which is equivalent to the following definition, where we define an empty data structure along with an axiom for the value constructor:

 ```
 data A : Type -> Type -> Type